brooklynrail/brooklynrail-platform/content/events/2020/10/sanford-biggers-with-yasi-alipour.md

 ---
 title: Sanford Biggers with Yasi Alipour
 summary: Artist Sanford Biggers will be in conversation with artist and Rail contributor Yasi Alipour.
-We'll conclude with a poetry reading from Louis Bury.
+We'll conclude with a poetry reading from Isabel Sobral.
 people:
   - person: sanford-biggers
     event_bio: Sanford Biggers (b.
 1970) was raised in Los Angeles and currently